-Once all the data is present on the GPU, the CPU can dispatch the kernel for each expression.
-The dispatch includes the pointers to the location of the data allocated above, as well as the index of the expression to interpret.
-Because all expressions and parameters are sent to the GPU at once, this index ensures that the kernel knows at which memory location the expression is stored that it needs to interpret and which parameter set it needs to use.
-After the kernel has finished, the result matrix needs to be read from the GPU and returned to the symbolic regression algorithm.
+In addition, the dispatch parameters also include the pointers to the location of the data allocated and transferred above, as well as the index of the expression to be interpreted.
+Since all expressions and parameters are sent to the GPU at once, this index ensures that the kernel knows where in memory to find the expression it needs to interpret and which parameter set it needs to use.
+After the kernel has finished, the result matrix needs to be read from the GPU and passed back to the symbolic regression algorithm.